lcostant/OMEGA/RELEASE_CEERS_v1/README.md

 The mirage tool (v2.2.1) was used to simulated imaging data which have the NIRCam instrumental noise effects and the CEERS observing strategy (3-point dither - CEERS 10 pointing).
 Data simulated with mirage were run through the JWST calibration pipeline (v1.4.6), mimicking the data reduction strategy to be used for in-flight data.
 An additional step to homogenize the background (removing gradients and correcting for some detector-level patterns) was needed before drizzling the final images.

+The entire data release is made availble to the community, while the example galaxy ID XXX (z=3) is made available in this repository.

 A detailed description of the release can be found in the reference paper (Costantin+2022, in prep.), to which citation is requested if you use this data. *More information about this data release and the noiseless synthetic images can be found at the [OMEGA webpage](https://www.lucacostantin.com/OMEGA)*.

 ## Data releases